-The term Progressive Web Apps (PWAs) was coined by Alex Russell (Google) and Frances Berriman, and usually it is used to describe applications that, building on the Web platform foundation, use advanced browser APIs to enhance an application’s behavior and provide more native-like experiences.
+The term Progressive Web Apps (PWAs) was coined by Alex Russell (Google) and Frances Berriman, and it’s usually used to describe applications that, building on the web platform foundation, use advanced browser APIs to enhance an application’s behavior and provide more native-like experiences.

 Google describes PWAs as:

 Reliable — They load instantly even in uncertain network conditions or when offline.

 Fast — They respond quickly to user interactions with no janky scrolling.

 Engaging — They feel like a natural application on the device, and they have an immersive user experience.